Profit ≠ Success: Why a ‘Triple Bottom Line’ Shows the Full Picture

 And you don’t need a B Corp certification or comprehensive sustainability report to start operating with a Triple Bottom Line (although we’re happy to get you there).
 You just need to start asking the right questions:

-• Does your online presence reflect the values you stand for?
+Does my online presence reflect the values I stand for?

-• Are your systems supporting your team, your clients, and the planet?
+Are my systems supporting my team, clients, and the planet?

-• Are you building something that grows responsibly—not just rapidly—and with your community in mind?
+Am I building something that grows responsibly—not just rapidly—and with my community in mind?

-If this all sounds like you, reach out and let’s build something meaningful—together.
+If this sounds like you, reach out and let’s build something meaningful—together.

 All the best,